ifuaslaerl/dex-cli/README.md

 Git: For initializing the local repository.

-GitHub CLI (gh): For creating the remote repository.
+GitHub CLI (gh): For creating and deleting the remote repository.

-You must be authenticated.
-Run gh auth login if you haven't already.
+You must be authenticated: gh auth login

+You must add the delete_repo scope for the delete command to work: gh auth refresh -s delete_repo

 Commands